About the Program

 What is Crime Stoppers?

 Crime Stoppers is a registered charity providing a trusted independent link between the community and police.
-We encourage people to anonymously provide information about criminals and their activities.
+We encourage people to anonymously provide information about unsolved crime and suspicious activities.

 Is Crime Stoppers part of police?